sergeyklay/space-wrangler/SECURITY.rst

 -------------------------

-If you discover a security vulnerability within Gstore, please send an e-mail to Serghei Iakovlev via egrep@protonmail.ch.
+If you discover a security vulnerability within Gstore, please send an e-mail to Serghei Iakovlev via serghei@airslate.com.
 All security vulnerabilities will be promptly addressed.

 When reporting a security issue, please include the following details: